robphoenix/bordeltabernacle.github.io/about.md

 perseverance, luck and kindness from others, straight outta college I started working for a large UK VAR as an Alpha/Beta Testing Lab Engineer.
 Very quickly I became the *'Scripting Guy'*, something that unnerved me at first, but that I have now taken and am trying to run with.

-My time these days is spent mostly exploring and learning Elixir, Erlang, Python, JavaScript, Elm, and functional programming, fiddling about with VMware and Cisco virtual and physical machines, attempting to understand SQL & NoSQL Databases, vagrant up-ing, git commit-ing, docker run-ing, gazing into my Linux laptop, avoiding my Windows laptop, asking my son to say 'Please', blowing raspberries on my daughter's chubby legs, and having a glass of wine with the greatest woman in the world.
+In late 2015 my boss agreed that my job title should be changed to Developer.
+I'm smitten with functional programming and my time these days is spent building stuff with Elixir, Phoenix Framework, Python & JavaScript continually exploring and learning, fiddling about with VMware and Cisco virtual and physical machines, vagrant up-ing, git commit-ing, docker run-ing, gazing into my Linux laptop, avoiding my Windows laptop, attempting to understand databases, asking my son to say 'Please', blowing raspberries on my daughter's chubby legs, and having a glass of wine with the greatest woman in the world.
 I *frickin'* love it, all of it.

 This blog is an open space for me to keep notes on what I'm doing, explore and share knowledge and experience, and will hopefully make me document more.
 I have a huge knowledge gap, don't judge me because I don't get it yet, I will, but I'm probably going to be running around in the dark for a while before I find the light switch.
 I'm all about constructive criticism and learning from others so please feel free to tear into what I write here and tell me what I'm doing wrong.
 I want to be better.

-And, the name, Bordeltabernacle?
+And, the name, `Bordeltabernacle`?
 When I met my girlfriend we started living together in a small caravan.
 Due to it's temporary and shabby nature we took to referring to it as the *Bordel/Tabernacle*.
 We still have the caravan but no longer live in it.
 I've always quite liked the contrasting nature of the name, each part a counterpoint to the other, describing a place where the contradictions of life happen.

 <p class="post-meta">
 <a href="mailto:{{ site.email }}">{{ site.email }}</a>